Dr Carrie (chiropractor) and the method to her madness [aka magic]

 In a normally developing nervous system, these reflexes begin to integrate and are basically inhibited by ‘higher centres’ of the brain.
 They should not be present in a child beyond infancy, and definitely not in an adult.

-what are neonatal reflexes?
+What are neonatal reflexes?

 Neonatal reflexes are those which appear through a child’s development.
 They are not primitive because they are not associated with their in utero life or the birth.